 - Roman Chamomile: This little plant is beautiful and delightful.
 It grows to about 12 inches and is similar to a ground cover.
 It spreads over time.
 It looks similar to feverfew with dainty white daisy flowers.
 Most people think of chamomile as a tea.
 The plant blooms all summer as long as you cut off the spent flowers.

-Annual Flowers & Herbs for a Butterfly and Bee-terrific Garden:
+Annual Flowers & Herbs for a Pollinator Garden:

 In addition to growing vegetables, I also grow annual flowers and herbs that attract bees, butterflies, and birds.
 Here are some of my favorites: